-Back in 2014, I got to see a gem of a musical, “The Alucard Show” playing the Harajuku/Shibuya area of Tokyo at the AiiA Theater right next to Yoyogi Park.
-I had been getting hyped up to see the musical as it was an encore performance from previous years as it had gotten a bit of a cult following, appropriately called “Alucardnia”.
+Back in 2014, I got to see a gem of a musical, “The Alucard Show”.
+It was playing the Harajuku/Shibuya area of Tokyo at the AiiA Theater right next to Yoyogi Park.
+I had been getting hyped up to see the musical as it was an encore performance from previous years.
+It had gotten a bit of a cult following, appropriately called “Alucardnia”.
 Furthermore, I was excited to see many of the performers that I had seen previously in other projects who continuously excel in the performing arts.

-“The Alucard Show”, as the name suggests, is a gothic vampire tale set in the near future where seven vampires have become a famous hip/hop dance group known as Alucard, gaining a following through the means of their secret vampiric nature, charisma and charm.
-The group consists of the members: Carmilla (Takuya Uehara), Orloc (Soichi Hirama), Gillede (Taito Hashimoto), Saint Germain (Mao Kato), Bat (Ginji Yamashita), Popsy (Lui Yokoo), and their leader, Vlad (Yuya Matsushita).
+“The Alucard Show”, as the name suggests, is a gothic vampire tale set in the near future.
+There, seven vampires have become a famous hip/hop dance group known as Alucard.
+They gained a following through the means of their secret vampiric nature, charisma and charm.
+The group consists of the members: Carmilla (Takuya Uehara), Orloc (Soichi Hirama), Gillede (Taito Hashimoto), Saint Germain (Mao Kato), Bat (Ginji Yamashita), Popsy (Lui Yokoo).
+And last but not least, their leader, Vlad (Yuya Matsushita).

 That’s about all I knew going into the AiiA theater prior to the show.
 So no, I didn’t know what I was really getting myself into.
 Upon arriving at the theater itself, I found it to be an oddly appropriate location for the show.
 It was built with an unusual blend of modern styles that left the place feeling open.
 But it was closed off at the same time.
 In a sense, it felt secretive though you wouldn’t expect it to be.